-Last weekend, I got home from my cruise on Saturday evening.
+I got home from my cruise on a Saturday evening.
 I saw my Jeep that night.
 The next morning, it was gone.
-It was stolen again.
+It was stolen (again).

-Fortunately I have an amazing friend named Jeremy who didn't mind picking me up and giving me rides home.
+Fortunately I have an amazing friend named Jeremy who didn't mind giving me rides to and from work.

 On Wednesday, I had off work.
 I stayed home with a little to-do list: